DevExpress-Examples/bi-dashboard-diagnostic-tool/Readme.md

 3. Run the code you want to diagnose.

-4. Click **Stop Session** after the code complied.
-Wait for the log tree to be built.
+4. Click **Stop Session** after the code is compiled.
+Wait until a log tree is built.

 5. Save the report.